 Most online store owners feel the pressure to cut their prices to stay competitive.
 Because there are Amazon and those price comparison tools customers use, and what-else-can-I-put-on-Facebook-ads mindset.

 Well, let me tell you – you won’t stay competitive with dangerously low prices.
 You might even not stay in business at all.

 If you’re not in eCommerce for the profit, that’s fine.
-If you are, though – how long do you think you can give away chunks of your profit in the form of discounts?
+If you are, though – how long do you think you can give away chunks of your profit margin in the form of discounts?
 Especially around holidays, store owners outdo themselves in…losing money.

 There’s more to Marketing than discounts and coupon codes.
 There are other ways to make people buy from you repeatedly.